 - Copies of death certificates should be kept in the home or in a safe deposit box.

-- Keep paycheck stubs for one year, up until W-2 forms or 1099 forms are received.
+- Keep paycheck stubs for one year and until W-2 forms or 1099 forms are received.
 The paycheck stubs should then be used to verify that the 1099 or W-2 forms are correct.